 Where Smoke Rises

-In or Near the Kitchen
+In Or Near The Kitchen

-Cooking fires on the stove and in the oven are common.
+Cooking fires on the stove and in the oven are actually common.
 While some of these fires break out when you are nearby, others may begin when you have stepped out of the room or left a burner on unintentionally.

-Near the Clothes Dryer
+Near A Clothes Dryer

-Placement of Smoke Detectors in the Home Includes Where You Sleep
+Placement Of Smoke Detectors In The Home Includes Where You Sleep

 Bedroom doors are often closed at night and fires can break out on either side of the door.
-The door slows the passage of smoke, so installing detectors on both sides of a bedroom door is a smart idea.
+The door slows the passage of smoke, so installing detectors on both sides of a bedroom door is a smart idea too.
 You may be particularly vulnerable in this area of the home because you are not as alert while relaxing, reading a book, watching TV, or sleeping.